 CIS provides a full schooling programme for 3 to 18 year olds with the university entrance qualification of Cambridge Advance Levels for the older students.

-The curriculum at CIS is based upon the programmes of the University of Cambridge International group, starting with Cambridge Primary and moving through to IGCSE, AS and A Level in the senior years.
+The curriculum at CIS is based upon the International curriculum from the Cambridge Assessment International Education, starting with Cambridge Primary and moving through to IGCSE, AS and A Level in the senior years.
 The integrated international programmes ensure a smooth transition through the years of schooling and provide the opportunity for students to succeed in a stimulating, externally validated and highly respected world-class educational programme.
 Ultimately, the qualifications which can be obtained by our senior students can open the doors to universities all over the world.
 From the UK to Austria, Australia to the USA, Spain and here in Slovakia; Cambridge qualifications are universally recognised and welcomed.

-Although we use the Cambridge Curriculum which is adapted from the UK National Curriculum we are a truly international school and proud to be so!
+Although we use International curriculum from the Cambridge Assessment International Education we are a truly international school and proud to be so!

 Primary school years